 1. Words, words, words …

 Given the density of my opening observations, above, I propose to proceed in point form, but I hope to do so without reproducing what Bourdieu has condemned as the "ordered sequence" of the -ologist ('socio-' or 'anthropo-' or 'psycho-').
 That 'ordering' itself would seem, in Bourdieu writing in the early 1970s, to have 'betrayed' a "non-practical" disposition.
 (I would want to argue, by the way, some three decades later, that many of us here today are likely to be of ordered-practical disposition.)
 On the basis of this sort of oppositional undertaking, in Bourdieu, which opposed in the early 1970s a 'practical' and a 'non-practical' disposition, aligning these with different professional activities, I want to ask whether, despite evidence of his sympathy for 'practice', we might not need now to identify Bourdieu's writing as historically-specific, particularly in terms of what might be identified as the presuppositions, the ways of seeing and knowing, hence the models of intelligibility, that seem to have informed it.
 Irresistibly, it seems to me now, Bourdieu's own writing of the early 1970s objectified practices and practitioners, while equally failing to view the '-ologist' as a practitioner in turn, with a particular and generalising mode of productivity (academic writing) in mind.
-Objectification is irresistible, despite the claim in many Performance Studies writers that 'some of my best friends are artists', their own writing or documentation is pursued from the positions and times of expert spectating.
+Objectification is irresistible: while some Performance Studies writers in the university claim that 'some of my best friends are artists', their own writing or documentation tends to be pursued from their own positions and times as expert spectator/educators.

 2. Like and un-like

 Indicative of the (performance) 'writing problematic' I have rapidly sketched out above is what seems to be a commonsense formulation widely used in the everyday of the university.
 The commonsensical, others have argued, is the most difficult to counter 'politically'.
-Bourdieu himself, in his Outline of a Theory of Practice, used terms like "durably installed" disposition and attitude, to signal the insidious, virus-like quality of the commonsensical.
+Bourdieu himself, in his Outline of a Theory of Practice, used terms like "durably installed" disposition and attitude, which similarly signals the insidious, virus-like quality of the commonsensical.
 The formulation that best serves me here as illustration of the durably-installed commonsensical in the university and elseswhere is the widely-used expression 'theory and practice'.
 (You and I may already have articulated it here today.)
 It can seem, in certain contexts, to spring unbidden from my own lips, despite the fact that, in the contexts that concern me professionally, I know better.
 Certain models of intelligibility, dominant in the university even in this time of PaR, continue to prevail in the Performance Studies seminar, where that obstructive 'theory and practice' continues to be articulated, always locating 'practice' in the second and secondary slot, in relation to a 'theory' that takes first place, and all that accrues to firstness.
 I have indicated elsewhere, and I intend to do so again today, that there is an order and an ordering, of the most banal and insidious kind, in the formulation 'theory and practice', which defeats PaR undertakings before they are even begun.
-That for all that the received ordering is commonsensical, in the academic everyday, it is equally nonsensical, to the extent that the users of that formulation are unable to explain precisely what they mean by either noun ('practice' or 'theory') involved; they fail as a consequence to acknowledge the ancient and still powerful 'knowledge-political' implications of that ordering; and they refuse to acknowledge - even though we all know better - that whatever is understood by 'theory', in that formulation (it tends to stand-in for complex writing produced in a narrow range of registers), fails to achieve empirical fit with the specificities of expert performance-making as research, in the HEI context.
+That for all that the received ordering is commonsensical, in the academic everyday, it is equally nonsensical, to the extent that the users of that formulation are unable to explain precisely what they mean by either noun ('practice' or 'theory'); they fail as a consequence to acknowledge the ancient and still powerful 'knowledge-political' implications of that ordering; and they refuse to acknowledge – even though we all know better – that whatever is understood by 'theory', in that formulation (it tends to stand-in for complex writing produced in a narrow range of registers), fails to achieve empirical fit with the specificities of expert performance-making as research, in the HEI context.
 The specificities of expert performance-making, their times and their places and the expertise upon which they depend, are unlike expert writing-production in that narrow range of academic registers, which does not mean, however, that expert performance-making might not itself be theoretical.
-Or, to put this the other way around: the practice of expert writing production, in a narrow range of academic registers, is unlike expert performance-making - even 'as research' - in the HEI context.
-Expert performance-making laughs in the face of those who might still want to claim that it is 'structured like a language' – but that does not mean, when it is contested, that it does not know the place allowed to it in the university.
+Or, to put this the other way around: the practice of expert writing production, in a narrow range of academic registers, is unlike expert performance-making – even 'as research' – in the HEI context.
+Happily, expert performance-making laughs in the face of those who might still want to claim that it is 'structured like a language' – but that does not mean, when it is contested, that it does not know the place allowed to it in the university.

 3. 'Re-' formulations